Installation

 Get the official firmware

-To use LKM mode, you need to get the official firmware and then patch it on the basis of the official firmware.
+To use LKM mode, you need to get the official firmware and patch it based on the official firmware.
 If you use a third-party kernel, you can use the boot.img

 of the third-party kernel as the official firmware.